-Pensions Liability (Carrying value £325,629K)
+Pensions Liability (Carrying value £302,241k)

-- Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement age, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Fire Authority with expert advice about the assumptions to be applied.

-- The effect on net pensions liability of changes in individual assumptions can be measured.
+- The ongoing impact of the Covid-19 pandemic has created uncertainty around pooled property asset values which account for 8% of the total assets and as such the Pension Fund property allocations are difficult to value.
+Valuations are therefore reported on the basis of 'material valuation certainty' and therefore a higher degree of caution should be attached to the valuation than would normally be the case. - Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement age, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Fire Authority with expert advice about the assumptions to be applied. - The effect on net pension's liability of changes in individual assumptions can be measured.
 Assumptions are detailed in note 29.